EaW-Team/equestria_dev/common/factions/_documentation.md

    ### List of faction-upgrade-types, that have code support
 	upgrade_research = an upgrade that increases the faction sharing research, first one unlocks the research }

+# Faction Member Upgrades
+Faction_Member_Upgrade_Id = {
+	name = the localization string key for the screen name while active. will override the group's name desc = the localization string key for the screen description while active. will override the group's desc icon = the icon that will be displayed while active. will override the group's icon upgrade_cost = the amount of faction initiative that it cost to replace this upgrade with another bonus = a numerical value to dictate the boost the country gets based on the type of upgrade }

+# Faction Member Upgrade Group
+Faction_Upgrade_Group_Id = {
+	name = the default localization string key for the screen name desc = the default localization string key for the screen description icon = the default icon that will be displayed upgrades = {
+		the faction upgrades within this group, this list will be sorted on their bonus }

+   ### List of faction-member-upgrade-types, that have code support
+	faction_member_upgrade_manpower = bonus will be the % that you take from your own countries manpower and put into the faction manpower pool
+}